 In this episode:

-- Dan and Peter agree on AI’s collaborative role in designing, beautifying, and optimizing human homes.
+Dan and Peter agree on Artificial Intelligence’s collaborative role in designing, beautifying, and optimizing human homes.
 Our new creative assistants, AIs will serve to both enhance our aesthetic and streamline energy-efficient construction.